Jaguar E-Type: Series 1 (1961–1968)

-The Series 1 was introduced, initially for export only, in March 1961.
+The Series 1 was introduced in March 1961, initially for export only.
 The domestic market launch came four months later, in July 1961.
 The cars at this time used the triple SU carburetted 3.8-litre six-cylinder Jaguar XK engine from the XK150S.
-Earlier built cars utilised external bonnet latches which required a tool to open and had a flat floor design.
+Earlier cars utilised external bonnet latches that required a tool to open and had a flat floor design.
 These cars are rare and more valuable.
-After that, the floors were dished to provide more leg room and the twin bonnet latches moved to inside the car.
+After that, the floors were dished to provide more legroom, and the twin bonnet latches moved inside the car.
 The 3.8-litre engine was increased to 4235 cc in October 1964.

 The 4.2-litre engine produced the same power as the 3.8-litre (265 bhp) and same top speed (150 mph), but increased torque 18% from 240 to 283 lbft.
-Acceleration remained pretty much the same and 0 to 60 mph times were around 6.4 seconds for both engines, but maximum power was now reached at 5,400 rpm instead of 5,500 rpm on the 3.8-litre.
+Acceleration remained pretty much the same, and 0 to 60 mph times were around 6.4 seconds for both engines, but maximum power was now reached at 5,400 rpm instead of 5,500 rpm on the 3.8-litre.
 That all meant better throttle response for drivers that did not want to shift down gears.
 The 4.2-litre's block was completely redesigned, made longer to accommodate 5 mm larger bores, and the crankshaft modified to use newer bearings.
 Other engine upgrades included a new alternator/generator and an electric cooling fan for the radiator.

 Autocar road tested a UK spec E-Type 4.2 fixed head coupé in May 1965.
 The maximum speed was 153 mph, the 0–60 mph time was 7.6 seconds and the 1/4 mi from a standing start took 15.1 seconds.
 They summarised it as "In its 4.2 guise the E-Type is a fast car (the fastest we have ever tested) and offers just about the easiest way to travel quickly by road.".

 Motor magazine road tested a UK spec E-Type 4.2 fixed head coupé in Oct 1964.
 The maximum speed was 150 mph, the 0-60 mph time was 7 seconds and the 1/4 mi time was 14.9 seconds.
 They summarised it as "The new 4.2 supersedes the early 3.8 as the fastest car Motor has tested.
 The absurd ease which 100 mph can be exceeded in a 1/4 mi never failed to astonish.
 3000 mi of testing confirms that this is still one of the world's outstanding cars".